In the Summer of 1966 I was 10 1/2 years old and one

 rock to the end of the wire and throw it

-over the electric wires which ran across the driveway.
-There may
+over the telephone lines which ran across the driveway.
+If we

 only one thing left to do.
 Build a radio.
 I went down the